enkidevs/curriculum/cpp/cpp-core/vectors-cpp/vectors-cpp.md

 ## Content

-Vectors are dynamic arrays, which can grow and shrink in size.
+Vectors[1] are dynamic arrays, which can grow and shrink in size.

 They also come with built-in functions that allow you to manipulate the data easily.

-The vector is a template class in the Standard Template Library (STL).
-We have to include it before using it.

 Here's how you can define a vector:
 ```cpp